sanjoymun/TAE-InsoDDTB-Assessment-API/README.md

 # Introduction

-This a bare minimum framework setup of API Testing for TAE Assessment project
+This is a bare minimum framework setup of API Testing for TAE Assessment project

 ## Tests Covered: